 When an SFP module is used on the Transmitter added, the CCKM can automatically detect and display its type, between Fiber and Copper, as exemplified below.

 Transmitter Configuration

-When the KE Matrix Manager discovers Transmitters on the network they appear on the Transmitter settings page.
+When the KVM over IP Matrix Manager discovers Transmitters on the network they appear on the Transmitter settings page.
 Double-click a Transmitter to configure its settings.